 By any chance you like to try latest OS X 10.9 on VMware virtual machine with Windows 7 or Windows 8 host, you can follow these steps.
-Basically the OS is available as an app.
-So, it has to be used with existing Mac OS X and installed on different partition with dual boot.
-This way doesn’t work in virtual environment due to boot loader and disk issues with VMware and VirtualBox.
+Basically, the OS is available as an app.
+So, it has to be used with existing Mac OS X and installed on the different partition with dual boot.
+This way doesn’t work in the virtual environment due to bootloader and disk issues with VMware and VirtualBox.

 Latest Update: Upgrading this 10.9 version to Yosemite 10.10 works fine on VMware workstation.
 The performance would be poor on 10.10 compared to 10.9 after the upgrade.
 This could improved in next version of VMware workstation.
 Anyhow, I will be trying any solutions to fix the issue.
 Highly recommended to take a snapshot before upgrading to OS X 10.10, also increase the RAM size and processor cores.
 Refer this guide how the upgrade went on my PC.